ibm-cloud-docs/watsonxdata/exec_inspect_optimizer.md

 1. Option 1: Running Presto (C++) queries by using **Query Optimizer**.

    a.
-Run the following command to enter into the directory ibm-lh-client/bin:
+Run the following command to enter into the directory `ibm-lh-client/bin`:
       ```bash
       cd ibm-lh-client/bin
       ```
       {: codeblock}

    b.
-Create an SQL file and export the file path to LH_SANDBOX_DIR.
-For example, with file name sql-files.
+Create an SQL file and export the file path to `LH_SANDBOX_DIR`.
+For example, with file name `sql-files`.
       ```bash
       export LH_SANDBOX_DIR=<path to sql-files>
       ```
       {: codeblock}

    c.
 Get the list of engine names and choose the one to be used.
-For example, engine name engine1.
+For example, engine name `engine1`.
       ```bash
       ./manage-engines --op=list
        export engine_name=engine1